-Section 1 - Withholding Tax Payment Reconciliation
+Section 1 - Withholding Payment Reconciliation

 Line 1.
 Total withholding tax due for nonresident owners.
 Enter the total tax required to be withheld on behalf of the nonresident owners.
 The total withholding tax due is generally 5% of each nonresident owner's share of income from Virginia sources (including additions and subtractions).
 The amount of withholding tax may be reduced by any tax credits that were earned by the PTE that pass through to nonresident owners provided the credits are applicable to the owners' income tax return.
-Reminder: the PTE is not required to pay the withholding tax on behalf of the individual nonresident owners for whom it files Form 765 and should not withhold for those owners.
+Reminder: the PTE is not required to pay the withholding tax on behalf of the individual nonresident owners for whom it files Form 765 or eligible nonresident owners for whom it files Form 502PTET and should not withhold for those owners.